I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Fortunately for fans, there are a number of... ahem... let's just call them "unofficial" CDs (cough cough ** bootlegs ** cough cough ) of the performance available for diehard collectors who know where to look.

 "Seasons of Wither"

 The audio on this CD was apparently taken from a DVD master of the show, so I have no complaints about the sound quality.
 The only nitpick I have is that much of the band members' between-song banter with one another and the audience as they noodle around on their instruments is left in, which sometimes goes on for a minute or more at a time.
-If I were in the studio audience during the taping this wouldn't be a distraction, of course, but on a CD it interrupts the flow of the set.
-(I also feel a bit sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again, by the way...)
+If I were in the studio audience during the taping this wouldn't be a distraction, of course, but on a CD it interrupts the flow of the set. (though I have to say, I felt kinda sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again...)
 On an official CD release, interludes like those would likely have been edited out to tighten things up, but on a bootleg, such quirks are part of the deal.